ManBearTM/vite-plugin-no-bundle/README.md

 - **`internal`:** One or more [globs] for matching files that should **not** be automatically marked as external.
-This can be used to tell the plugin to **not** handle certain files and leave them up to other plugins & resolvers.
+This can be used to tell the plugin to **not** handle certain files and leave them up to other plugins and resolvers.

 - **`root`:** Exposes [`output.preserveModulesRoot`], which controls which part of the full path to exclude when putting files into the `dist/` folder.
 Make